-We provide advice on the value proposition for Green Star and how you may go about applying it to your project.
-We help you through the registration process and address eligibility queries.
+This team provides advice on the value proposition for Green Star and how to apply it to your project.
+They help you through the registration process and address eligibility queries.

 The engine room of Green Star!
 One of our Technical Coordinators will be assigned to your project once registered, and they will support you through the submission, assessment and certification stages of your project.
-They are the ‘first port of call' for any questions you might have.
+They are the ‘first port of call' for any questions you might have regarding your registered project.

 The person with responsibility for submitting the project for assessment, on behalf of the Project Applicant.
 This is usually a consultant, but may also be a developer’s employee.
 It is strongly advised the contact holds Green Star Accredited Professional (GSAP) accreditation.
 This means they have successfully completed Green Star training and the exam, and are enrolled in our Continual Professional Development program.
 GSAP accreditation is recommended because our training program will ensure a project contact has the knowledge and expertise to confidently guide projects through Green Star certification.